-At the top of the configuration window, the port can be activated, and the connected port's type is displayed under the Port Type item.
-Additional settings are outlined in the table below.
-Support for IPv6 TCP/UDP client/server configurations is available.
+Configuration of RS232 interface is accessible on Expansion Port page.
+In the upper part of the configuration window, the port can be enabled and the type of the connected port is shown in the Port Type item.
+Other items are described in the table below.
+IPv6 TCP/UDP client/server is supported as well.

 Item Description Baudrate Applied communication speed: 300 , 600 , 1200 , 2400 , 4800 , 9600 (default), 19200 , 38400 , 57600 , 115200 , 230400 .
 Data Bits Number of data bits: 5, 6, 7, 8 (default).
 Parity Control parity bit: none - data will be sent without parity. even - data will be sent with even parity. odd - data will be sent with odd parity.
 Stop Bits Number of stop bits: 1 (default), 2.
 Flow Control Set the flow control to none or hardware .
 Split Timeout Time to rupture reports.
 If the gap between two characters exceeds the parameter in milliseconds, any buffered characters will be sent over the Ethernet port.
-Protocol Protocol: • TCP - communication using a linked protocol TCP. • UDP - communication using a unlinked protocol UDP.

-Item Description Mode Mode of connection: TCP server - The router will listen for incoming TCP connection requests.
+Protocol TCP - communication using a linked protocol TCP.
+UDP - communication using a unlinked protocol UDP.
+Mode Mode of connection: • TCP server - The router will listen for incoming TCP connection requests.
 TCP client - The router will connect to a TCP server on the specified IP address and TCP port.
 Server Address When set to TCP client above, it is necessary to enter the Server address and TCP port .
 IPv4 and IPv6 addresses are allowed.
 TCP Port TCP/UDP port used for communications.
 The router uses the value for both the server and client modes.
 Inactivity Timeout Time period after which the TCP/UDP connection is interrupted in case of inactivity.